precious0612/C-Deep-Neural-Network/README.md

 8. Use the `free_model` function to release the memory allocated for the model.

+9. Use the `save_weights` function to save the model weights to an HDF5 format file.

+10. Use the `load_weights` function to load model weights from an HDF5 format file.

+11. Use the `load_vgg16` function to load a pre-trained VGG16 CNN model.

 For detailed usage instructions and function documentation, please refer to [`CNN.h`](CNN.h).

 ### 中文